-Rental income generated from land held under lease included under "Other income" in the consolidated statements of comprehensive income amounted to $\mathbb{P}3.2$ million and $\mathbb{P}0.1$ million in 2022 and 2021, respectively (see Note 23).
-Direct operating expense related to land held for lease included under "General, administrative and selling expenses" in the consolidated statements of comprehensive income amounted to $\mathbb{P}2.9$ million in 2022 and 2021.
+Rental income generated from land held under lease included under "Other income" in the consolidated statements of comprehensive income amounted to ₱3.2 million in 2023 and 2022 and ₱0.1 million in 2021 (see Note 22).
+Direct operating expense related to land held for lease included under "General, administrative and selling expenses" in the consolidated statements of comprehensive income amounted to ₱2.9 million in 2023, 2022 and 2021.